RiceC-at-MasonHS/SB29-guard/docs/implementers/proxy.md

 - Forward X-Original-Host (and X-Forwarded-Host) to sb29-guard OR send 302 to your explain host
 - Verify: blocked domain shows the explain page; non-listed returns 404 (pass-through)

+Hands-off (set-and-forget)
+- Policy source: default is a YAML file; alternatively use a Google Sheet published as CSV with `--sheet-csv <url>`.
+- Auto-refresh: when started with `--sheet-csv`, the server refreshes nightly at 23:59 by default (configurable via `--refresh-at HH:MM` or `--refresh-every 2h`).
+It hot-swaps the in-memory policy without restarts.
+- No proxy reloads: in header-injection mode the proxy just forwards; updated classifications take effect immediately in SB29‑guard.
+Keep proxy config static.
+- Resilience: conditional requests (ETag/Last-Modified), on-disk cache, last-known-good policy retained on failures.
+Check `/metrics` for refresh stats and last error.

 Quickstarts
 - NGINX: docs/implementers/nginx-quickstart.md
 - Caddy: docs/implementers/caddy-quickstart.md